 Social Enterprise in Brisbane

-Brisbane City Council is committed to the advancement of new and emerging social enterprises.
-These programs are in addition to existing small business initiatives, which are all part of building Australia’s most small business-friendly city.
+Brisbane City Council is committed to the advancement of social enterprises.
+These programs are in addition to existing business initiatives, which are all part of building Australia’s most business-friendly city.

 Brisbane Social Enterprise Hub